Arryboom/keyword_filter/readme.md

 # Keyword Filter

-a simple nonsense sentence filter for chinese,gonna filter out low information sentence or sentence that contains too much personal emotional express.
+a simple nonsense sentence filter for chinese,gonna filter out low quality information sentence such as sentence that contains too much personal emotional express.

 Junk news/articles etc is wasting people's life and dealing no good to our health,let's limit these shits togther.